CodeSpaceHQ/AppliedAlgorithms/Guide/DynamicProgramming/Educational/Segmented Least Squares/README.md

 ## Example
-Due to the complex calculations that would be involved in a large example, this README's example will be kept to a short 3 points.

 ![Initial Graph](./assets/initial_plot.png)

-Those three points will be:
+Our example points will be
 ```
         [1, 1],
         [2, 3],